Irish Minister Announces Milestone in AI Regulation with Identification of Key AI Authorities

 Ireland has taken a significant step towards implementing the EU Artificial Intelligence (AI) Act with the designation of nine national public authorities responsible for protecting fundamental rights in high-risk AI applications.
 Announced today by Minister of State for Trade Promotion, Digital and Company Regulation Dara Calleary, these authorities will gain new powers under the EU’s pioneering AI regulation to ensure AI usage aligns with human-centric, ethical standards.

-Ireland’s newly designated authorities include:
+Ireland’s designated authorities are:

 • An Coimisiún Toghcháin (Electoral Commission)